trdroid/Ruby-on-Rails-Examples/subscription/README.md

-# Project Structure and Contents
+# App Structure and Contents

 ### Creating an application